redis/redis-om-node/README.md

 #### Searching on Strings

-When you set the field type in your schema to `string`, you can search for a whole string.
-This syntax will not search for partial strings or words within a string.
-It only matches the *entire* string.
-If you want to search for words or partial words within text you need to use the `text` type and search it using the [Full-Text Search](#full-text-search) syntax.
+When you set the field type in your schema to `string`, you can search for a particular value in that string.
+You can also search for partial strings (no shorter than two characters) that occur at the beginning, middle, or end of a string.
+If you need to search strings in a more sophisticated manner, you'll want to look at the `text` type and search it using the [Full-Text Search](#full-text-search) syntax.

 ```javascript
 let albums